 1. Academic reputation (40%)

-Academic reputation is measured using a global survey, in which academics are asked to identify the institutions where they believe the best work is currently taking place within their field of expertise.
+Academic reputation is measured using a global survey, in which academics are asked to identify the institutions where they believe the best work is currently taking place within their own field of expertise.
+The aim is to give prospective students a sense of the consensus of opinion within the international academic community.

-For the 2014/15 edition, the rankings draw on almost 63,700 responses from academics worldwide, collated over three years.
+For the 2015/16 edition, the rankings draw on just under 76,800 responses from academics worldwide, collated over a five year period.
 Only participants’ most recent responses are used, and they cannot vote for their own institution.
 Regional weightings are applied to counter any discrepancies in response rates.

 2. Employer reputation (10%)

-The employer reputation indicator is also based on a global survey, taking in almost 28,800 responses for the 2014/15 edition.
-The survey asks employers to identify the universities they perceive as producing the best graduates.
+The employer reputation indicator is also based on a global survey, taking in more than 44,200 responses for the 2015/16 edition.
+The survey asks employers to identify the universities they perceive to be producing the best graduates.
 This indicator is unique among international university rankings.

-The purpose of the employer survey is to give students a better sense of how universities are viewed in the job market.
-A higher weighting is given to votes for universities that come from outside of their own country, so it’s especially useful in helping prospective students to identify universities with a reputation that extends beyond their national borders.
+The purpose of the employer survey is to give students a better sense of how universities are viewed in the graduate jobs market.
+A higher weighting is given to votes for universities that come from outside of their own country, so this indicator is especially useful for prospective students seeking to identify universities with a reputation that extends beyond their national borders.

 3. Student-to-faculty ratio (20%)